 - Go here to download the first few chapters of my book, Overcoming Sugar Addiction.
 It’s been called “the best sugar book out there” as it explains the how of giving up sugar.
 You can also buy it on amazon here.

 If you’d like a gentle, compassionate program for the first 30 days on a low or no sugar diet, The 30 Day Lift is for you.
-The 30 Day Lift is intentionally different than any other sugar detox program, as it focuses on healing the emotional and psychological roots of sugar addiction, drawing from neuroscience, self compassion, and developmental psychology.
+The 30 Day Lift is intentionally different than any other sugar detox program, as it uses compassion, gentleness, and self kindness to change your habits with sugar.